Ben7z-Cohen/Image-Processing/Neural Networks for Image Restoration/README.md

 **Overview**<br>
-This exercise deals with neural networks and their application to image restoration.
+This exercise deals with neural networks and their application for image restoration.
 In this exercise I've developed a general workflow for training networks to restore corrupted images and then applied this workflow on two different tasks: <br/>
 1.Image denoising.<br/>